wilmoore/macbook/README.md

 # Developer System Setup for Mac OS X

 > Prepares a Mac running OS X Mavericks (or higher) for polyglot software development.
-Run as many times as you like...no harm will be done (idempotency).
+Similar to Boxen, but easier for me to grok (I'm a simple man).

 ## 1. Remap the CAPS LOCK key to CONTROL